Updated on March 19th, 2020 by Samuel Smith

 Apple Hospitality saw its funds from operations remain pretty flat over the past three fiscal years and they were expected to remain flattish this year as well, although the coronavirus pandemic will likely result in a significant decline in performance.

 Given the hospitality sector’s poor track record in recessions and the late stage of the economic cycle, combined with the sluggish growth at the present time, it is prudent to assume a low growth rate for the foreseeable future.
 As a result, we forecast 1% annual FFO per share growth over the next five years.

+If and when Apple Hospitality returns to paying distributions, investors should understand the tax implications of those payouts.
 REITs avoid double taxation by paying no tax at the organizational level.
 For obvious reasons, this is a large benefit over operating as a corporation.